amanita-online/amanita-online.github.io/content/home/skills.md

 weight: 10

 title: Why use Amanita Transdermal patch?
-subtitle: Users report multiple enhancements
+subtitle: Be prepared for improvements, such as

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.